Earthquake rattles southwest Japan, no damage reported

 The Japan Meteorological Agency said the quake measured a preliminary magnitude 5.0, rattling the Fukuoka, Nagasaki and Kumamoto areas in the southwest of the main island of Kyushu.

 Government spokesman Yoshihide Suga said an emergency team was set up to check on any damage.
+At his second news conference two hours after the quake, he said no deaths or injuries had been reported and no emergency calls for firefighters or other rescue had been made.

-The two nuclear plants in the area had been confirmed as operating regularly, but Kumamoto airport was temporarily shut down and bullet train services were halted, Suga told reporters.
+The two nuclear plants in the area had been confirmed as operating regularly, and Kumamoto airport, which had been temporarily shut down, was back up two hours later, and bullet train services were halted but being readied to resume, Suga told reporters.
 After quakes, tracks and runways are checked for safety.

 Most Read Nation & World Stories